-Series 2008-1 Rebate Account.
+Series 2010 Rebate Account.
 Pursuant to the Trust Agreement, there has been created by the Treasurer and ordered to be maintained in the custody of the Trustee as a separate deposit account, a Rebate Fund, in which the Treasurer may establish separate rebate accounts for the Bonds and each series of Additional Bonds.
-The Eleventh Supplemental Trust Agreement establishes the Series 2008-1 Rebate Account for the Bonds in the Rebate Fund to comply with the provisions of Section 148(f) of the Code.
+The Twelfth Supplemental Trust Agreement establishes the Series 2010 Rebate Account in the Rebate Fund for the Bonds to comply with the provisions of Section 148(f) of the Code.
 The amounts on deposit in the Rebate Fund are not pledged to the Holders of Bonds or Additional Bonds as security for the payment of Bond Service Charges on the Bonds or Additional Bonds, are not Pledged Receipts, and are not subject to the pledge created by the Trust Agreement.
+Separate subaccounts will be created within the Series 2010 Rebate Account for the Series 2010-1 Bonds and the Series 2010-2 Bonds.

-At the times and in the manner required by the Code, (a) the Treasurer will retain a firm of independent certified public accountants or a firm of nationally recognized bond counsel or a firm of national reputation listed under the Arbitrage Rebate Section of The Bond Buyer's Municipal Marketplace® Directory that is experienced in, and qualified to perform arbitrage or rebate calculations, to calculate the applicable rebate amount; (b) if necessary, the Treasurer will provide for any amount to be paid to the United States of America from payments pursuant to the Certificate and Agreement in accordance with the law; and (c) the Trustee will pay the applicable amount to the United States of America.
+At the times and in the manner required by the Code, (a) the Treasurer will retain a firm of independent certified public accountants or a firm of nationally recognized bond counsel or a firm of national reputation listed under the Arbitrage Rebate Section of The Bond Buyer's Municipal Marketplace® Directory that is experienced in, and qualified to perform arbitrage or rebate calculations, to calculate the applicable rebate amount; (b) if necessary, the Treasurer will provide for any amount to be paid to the United States of America from payments pursuant to the Certificate and Agreement in accordance with the law; and (c) the Trustee will pay the applicable amount to the United States of America required to be deposited in other Funds and accounts.
+Moneys in the Infrastructure Bank Obligations Fund shall be used for the payment or reimbursement of costs of Major New State Infrastructure Projects.